Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Special deliv’ry,” the Uni said.
 “The crew o’ the Black Blurgah send their regards.”

 “Ahhh,” the new voice said, and there was the scrabbling of claws on dirt.
-The wagon gave a lurch as a new weight was added, and then a massive heat source and loud, rapid sniffing moved around Terra before shifting to Pharazon.
+The wagon lurched as a new weight was added, and then a massive heat source and loud, rapid sniffing moved around Terra before shifting to Pharazon.

 He jolted awake with a gasp.
 “What was that?” he asked.